google-ar/three.ar.js/README.md

 If you're developing and modifying the three.ar.js library itself, there are some helpful build tools for you.

+### Installing Dependencies

+Run `npm install` to install dependencies required for this project.

 ### Running Development Server

 Running `npm run dev` will start a local dev server from the project root at `http://0.0.0.0:8000` and rebuild and reload on changes made to `src/`.
 View the demos at [http://0.0.0.0:8000/examples](http://0.0.0.0:8000/examples), noting that a desktop browser won't have the AR-enhanced browser features.